-Movement: While lying on your back with knees bent, perform a posterior pelvic tilt and tighten your lower abdominals.
-While sustaining this squeeze your buttocks and then raise your hips off the floor.
-DO NOT ARCH YOUR BACK.
-Extension comes from your hips not your back.
+Movement: While lying on your back with knees bent, perform a posterior pelvic tilt and contract your lower abdominals.
+While sustaining this, squeeze your buttocks and then raise your hips off the floor.
+DO NOT ARCH YOUR BACK!

 Rationale: This exercise is important for the progression of stepping through during midstance to push-off phase of walking.